Ann S. Kim

 Ann S. Kim is an independent filmmaker who has reported on a range of science global health issues for public television and radio.
 Her credits include The Age of AIDS (FRONTLINE/PBS) and Unnatural Causes: Is Inequality Making Us Sick?, both duPont-Columbia Award winners, broadcast journalism’s highest honor.

-Outside of film, Ann is a Director at global design firm IDEO.
-From 2016-2017, Ann served as the first Chief Design Officer for the U.S. Surgeon General, bringing design thinking into government and urgent public health issues of addiction, opioids, and social isolation.
+In addition to film, Ann is a designer at IDEO, where she is Director of Health & Well-Being at the Cambridge studio.
+From 2016-2017, Ann served as the first Chief Design Officer for U.S. Surgeon General Vivek Murthy, bringing design thinking into government and urgent public health issues of addiction, opioids, and social isolation.

 Ann is a graduate of Harvard College, with a joint degree in Anthropology & the Study of Religion.
 She is a fellow of the US-Japan Leadership Program, Women at Sundance Fellowship, and term member at the Council on Foreign Relations.
 Ann is a founding board member of the Karen Schmeer Film Editing Fellowship.